|Elliott Sound Products||Valves vs. Transistors (Part I)|

 Page Created 10 Dec 2009

 The valve vs. transistor debate has been going ever since transistor amps first became available, and it shows no sign of abating any time soon.
 Guitar amp makers have been using hybrids - valves, transistors (and/or opamps) in various configurations for many years, with varied success.
-For those who prefer valve amplifiers, the choice is usually valve preamp and transistor output or vice versa.
-This arrangement is certainly cheaper and more reliable, but if someone really wants a valve amp, then that's what they'll buy.
+For those who prefer at least some valves in their amplifier, the choice is either valve preamp and transistor output or vice versa.
+This arrangement is certainly cheaper and more reliable, but if someone really wants a full valve amp, then that's what they'll buy.

 Hi-fi systems are more complex, because the relatively high distortion levels of guitar amps are obviously not tolerable.
 This makes the design of a valve system far more complex, because obtaining the vanishingly low distortion and high power that are common now is not easy (or cheap) with valves.
 It can be done - AM transmitter modulators have used the largest audio amplifiers ever made, and valves are the only sensible choice for a single amp that can deliver perhaps 50kW or more.
 That it would completely fill the average listening room and cost as much as the house is something of a disincentive though.